eyalz800/zpp_bits/README.md

 In some compilers, you may find always inline to fail with recursive structures (for example a tree graph).
-In these cases it is required to somehow avoid the always inline attribute for the specific structure, a trivial example would be to use an explicit serialization function:
+In these cases it is required to somehow avoid the always inline attribute for the specific structure, a trivial example would be to use an explicit serialization function, although most times the library detects such occasions and it is not necessary, but the example is provided just in case:
 ```cpp
 struct node
 {